nautobot/nautobot/docs/models/extras/gitrepository.md

 # Git Repositories

-Some text-based content is more conveniently stored in a separate Git repository rather than internally in the NetBox database.
-Such a repository may currently include any or all of the following for NetBox to consume:
+Some text-based content is more conveniently stored in a separate Git repository rather than internally in the Nautobot database.
+Such a repository may currently include any or all of the following for Nautobot to consume:

 * Job source files and associated data files,
 * Configuration context data